rust-lang/rfcs/text/0000-abandoning-crates.md

 Because crates.io already supports github groups, this process should be fairly easy to maintain and require very little oversight.
 It only requires a small group of volunteers to keep up with the issue tracker.
+Additionally, when the reclaimer team is satisfied with the process that is in place, most (or possibly even all) of this process can be automated by something like a jenkins bot, requiring very little manual effort.

 ## Documentation changes